A friend of mine recommended Ideasbynet. We're still friends./

 - Quite often it is nice to put a face to a name, hence our ‘meet the team’ page, which is a nice twist from the norm.
 Each of our ‘Promofessionals’ presents themselves in their own inimitable way and even show their baby pictures.

 - Clients like to visit ‘about us’ pages and want to be inspired.
-They want to discover our personality and get real feeling
+They want to discover our personality and get a real feel

 for who we are, what makes us tick and what differentiates us.
 Hopefully this page ticks a few of those boxes.